Gozala/workspace/pages/did%3Amailto.md

 - ## Operations

   The following section outlines the DID operations for the `did:mailto` method.
-Implementers might note that this DID Method is derived generative, requiring no look ups in a registry.
-Since did:key values are not stored in any registry, they cannot be updated or deactivated.
+Implementers might note that this DID Method is derives document from the valid email message send from the